MediaComem/comem-archidep/ex/azure-setup.md

         <td><img src="../images/warning.gif" width="80px"></td>
         <td>
           Your estimated monthly cost <strong>MUST BE UNDER $20/month</strong>.
-          If it is higher, you have probably selected a VM size that is not the recommended one and that is too expensive for the credits you have at your disposal for this course.
+          If it is higher, you have probably selected the wrong region, or a VM size that is not the recommended one and that is too expensive for the credits you have at your disposal for this course.
         </td>
       </tr>
     </table>